storj/storj/docs/blueprints/geofencing.md

 **Segment repair**

-It also requires the information of the placement as new nodes may be allocated during the segment repair process.
-The segment loop in the repair process selects segments to check the right amount of replicas.
-This can be extended by adding the placement constraints to the segments table as well.
-This means that the placement information should be persisted during the `BeginSegment` call.
+Placement constraint information is also required for the segment repair process, which is based on segments.
+The *segment loop* in the repair process iterates over all the segments and checks segment's health (*are enough pieces available for each segments?*).

+When not enough pieces are available, new pieces will be created and persisted on newly selected nodes.
+The placement constraint should be considered during this selection, too.
+For this reason the placement information should be persisted to the `segment` table (persisted during the `BeginSegment` call).

  **Graceful exit**